helenabutow/bunny/README.md

 Edit `deploy/local/bunny.yaml` for changing settings.
 It is pre-configured to send metrics and traces to the local instances of Mimir and Tempo (if you has those running).

 Run `task run-bee` and `task run-bunny` to run copies of Bee and Bunny outside of a container.
 These will build the binaries if needed.

+If you want to deploy Bee and Bunny to Kubernetes, run `task apply-bunny-deployment`.

 # Why Bunny and Bee?